NEW ZEALAND MUDSNAIL

-- Freeze gear for a minimum of six hours.
+- Freezing gear for a minimum of six hours.

-- Soak gear in hot (>120 Fahrenheit) water for at least five minutes
+- Soaking gear in hot (>120 Fahrenheit) for at least five minutes

-- Soak gear in a 1:1 solution of Formula 409 Degreaser Disinfectant and water (other typical aquatic invasive species disinfection methods and other 409 brand products are not effective in killing NZM).
+- Soaking gear in a 1:1 solution of Formula 409 Degreaser Disinfectant and water (Other typical aquatic invasive species disinfection methods and other 409 brand products are not effective in killing NZM)